Soundhar20997/Dominos---Predictive-Purchase-Order-System/README.md

 # 🧭 Approach

-1. Data Preprocessing and Exploration
+# 1. Data Preprocessing and Exploration

 - Removed missing and inconsistent values.

 - Parsed date fields and created relevant time-based features.

 - Visualized sales patterns to identify trends and seasonality.

+# 2. Sales Prediction

+- Feature Engineering:

+    - Day of the week

+    - Month

+    - Is weekend/holiday/promo period